t0mpr1c3/DAKexport/STITCHES.md

 There are hand knitting techniques like entrelac, "bobble stitches", and so on that don't have equivalents in machine knitting.
-These are a low priority, but please make a note of the ones that can be coded in DAK.
+These are a low priority, but please make a note of any that can be coded in DAK.

 ## Pattern annotations